 - Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities

-Our research, education, and service are also guided by a respect for, and understanding of cultural and ethnic diversity, human rights, and acknowledging that other challenges, such as racism, sexism, classism, and homophobia/heterosexism, interact with ableism and other disability specific discrimination in ways that further limit community participation, inclusion, and active living.
+Our program's research, education, and service are guided by a respect for and understanding of cultural and ethnic diversity, human rights, and acknowledging that other challenges, such as racism, sexism, classism, and homophobia/heterosexism, interact with ableism and other disability specific discrimination in ways that further limit community participation, inclusion, and active living.